iBug/iBug-source/_posts/2018-09-12-batch-convert-with-vbs.md

 ```

 Very good!
 I copied it, replaced the constants from what I found on Microsoft Office Documentation (VBScript doesn't have them), and gave the script a try.

+Well, no. It didn't work and exited with an error dialog.

+I spent 3 hours debugging and couldn't find out what's wrong. *Good documentations, Microsoft!* I went on for another hour searching Google for a solution, only to find out that `ExportAsFixedFormat` does not accept empty parameters.

+I then fixed the issue and the script finally worked, converting all the given PowerPoint slideshows into PDF in the desired format and layout (6/page handout).

+You can find the final script [here][1].

   [1]: https://github.com/iBug/vbsGadgets/blob/master/AutoConvOffice/AutoConvPPTX.vbs